hospitalkini/hospitalkini.github.io/_posts/2020-10-24-internship-for-busines-studies-administration-students-econ-medicare-centre-and-nursing-home-sdn-bhd-40843.md

 toc_icon: "fire"
 ---

 <p>Econ Medicare Centre And Nursing Home Sdn Bhd is looking for new potential candidates to fill in for <b>Internship for Business Studies/Administration Students</b> position.
-If you currently looking for new hotel job opportunities and qualified with the job desc, feel free to apply this job.
+If you currently looking for new healthcare job opportunities and qualified with the job desc, feel free to apply this job.
 </p>{% include link-adsense.html %}
 <div><div><h4>Job Description</h4></div><div><div><span><div>Responsibilities:
 DUTIES &amp; RESPONSIBILITIES